onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We can - and MUST - reinvent democracy for the digital age

-The highest leverage point is not the FEDs interest rate - it is our paradigm
+The highest leverage point is not the FEDs interest rate - it is our paradigm Is interest rate a fundamental parameter?
+No!
+Its the paradigm, stupid!
+**Roleplay up//down interest rates with lever**

+talk about bots in the video and how that problem will be solved

 Infinity is within our grasp